‘Tis the Season…

 -Champagne Cocktail Bar-

-Often, we will have a champagne bar for a party.
+During this time of year we are planning festive events.
+Often, we will have a traditional champagne bar for a holiday party.
 All it takes is an ice bucket to keep bottles chilled, champagne and sugar cubes.
 Set out crystal champagne flutes and you are ready for a crowd!
 Use fresh cranberries for holiday garnish.
-Then, help yourself…
+Then, your friends and family can help themselves…

 -Festive Mini Cans-

-I also like to have a bucket of Sofia mini cans (actually sparkling wine).
+Sourced in Monterey County, California, I also like to have a bucket of Sofia mini cans (actually sparkling wine).
 We started this tradition at my Bella Sophia’s baptism party.
-I ordered 120 cans of blanc de blancs, and they all went fast!
-This is from multi talented Sofia Copolla, it is an adorable and fun beverage.
+I ordered 120 cans of mini ‘blanc de blancs’, and they all went fast!
+This is from multi talented Sofia Coppola, it is an adorable and fun beverage.
 Perfect for a party, each mini includes a drinking straw.

 -Huckleberry Hill New Year’s Champagne Punch-